tfreifeld/Kinematic-Chain/README.md

 - Click the chain or the destination cube, and scroll to move the chain/cube closer or far away from the viewer.
 - Press the 'space' button to activate the Cyclic-Coordinate Descent algorithm, in which the chain will *try* to reach the destination cube.
-Be aware that the CCD algorithm is somewhat limited and may fail in some rare cases (it is an inherent limitation of the algortihm, at least as I was taught in the course)
+Be aware that the CCD algorithm is somewhat limited and may fail in some rare cases (it is an inherent limitation of the algortihm)

 ![](Screenshot_1.png)